 - the current treasury position.

-- treasury indicators which limit the treasury risk and activities of the NOPCC.
+- treasury indicators which limit the treasury risk and activities of the The Commissioner's Office.

 - prospects for interest rates.

 - the borrowing strategy.

 - policy on borrowing in advance of need.

 - debt rescheduling.

 - the investment strategy.

 - creditworthiness policy.

 - policy on use of external service providers.

-These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, CLG MRP Guidance, the CIPFA Treasury Management Code and CLG Investment Guidance.
+These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, CLG MRP Guidance, the CIPFA Treasury Management Code and CLG Investment Guidance